Last Updated on August 23, 2021 by Lawrence Berezin

-Beat NYC parking tickets with guidance from the Department of Finance (Evil Empire)
+Beat NYC parking tickets with guidance from the Evil Empire

 Be still my beating heart.
 The Evil Empire published a webpage that helps NYC drivers beat NYC parking tickets.
-My poor cat passed out when I told her the news.
+Meanwhile, my poor cat passed out when I told her the news.

 Kumbaya and kudos for the helpful information